IrisRizos/Unassigned_Protists_SSN/README.md

 Demanding computations:
 * All-against-all blast: 100 job parallelisation, computation time of 1 week

-* ANOVA on each axis of RDA: up to 50 GB memory, CPU ?
+* ANOVA on each axis of RDA: 4 CPUs, mem 50GB

 ## What about your protist group of interest ?